lygiahan03/Data-Portfolio/README.md

    • Showcase decision-oriented outcomes, such as how importers and exporters can manage price volatility, and how Vietnam can strengthen logistics and policy frameworks.

  **Key deliverables include:**

-   • An interactive Tableau dashboard for visualization and exploration: [Link] (https://public.tableau.com/app/profile/gia.han.ly/viz/ITQ1/Dashboard)
+   • An interactive Tableau dashboard for visualization and exploration: [https://public.tableau.com/app/profile/gia.han.ly/viz/ITQ1/Dashboard]

-   • SQL queries demonstrating trade measurement and deep-dive analysis: [Link] (https://github.com/lygiahan03/ITQ-Project-Code)
+   • SQL queries demonstrating trade measurement and deep-dive analysis: [https://lygiahan03.github.io/ITQ-Project-Code/]

-   • Python scripts for robust data cleaning and preparation: [Link] (https://github.com/lygiahan03/ITQ-Project-Code)
+   • Python scripts for robust data cleaning and preparation: [https://lygiahan03.github.io/ITQ-Project-Code/]

 # 2. Data Structure & Initial Checks